-- ➤ The Board of Directors of the bank approves the remuneration proposals/changes as and when needed. - As per policy of the Board of Directors, the Human Resources Division fixes the remuneration of an employee and Financial Administration Division is responsible to ensure the payment of the same. - > Presently JBL does not have any external consultants to oversee remuneration. - There is a broadband based pay role system for all of the employees who are working in the different Branches/areas of the Bank.
+The Board of Directors of the bank approves the remuneration proposals/changes as and when needed.

+As per policy of the Board of Directors, the Human Resources Division fixes the remuneration of an employee and Financial Administration Division is responsible to ensure the payment of the same.

+Presently JBL does not have any external consultants to oversee remuneration.

+There is a broadband based pay role system for all of the employees who are working in the different Branches/areas of the Bank.
+The Salary Structure of the Bank is based on Job Grades.
+Job grades are decided on the basis of an analytical assessment of the position based on the size, responsibilities, decision-making authorities, nature and scope of the job.
 The employees of the subsidiaries are also enjoying the same pay package.
-And there are no foreign subsidiaries of Jamuna Bank Ltd. - ➤ All of the Management Committee (MANCOM) members are considered as material risk takers and are mostly senior Managers.
-MANCOM is the highest decision & policy making authority of the management comprising of Managing Director and different business and support unit heads.
+And there are no foreign subsidiaries of Jamuna Bank Ltd.

+All of the Strategic Management Committee (STRATCOM) members are considered as material risk takers and are mostly senior Managers.
+STARTCOM is the highest decision & policy making authority of the management comprising of Managing Director and different business and support unit heads.
-(b) Information relating to the design and structure of remuneration processes.

-- The objectives of the Jamuna Bank's Remuneration Policy are: - ✓ Attracting, developing and retaining the talents - ✓ To be one of the top paying Bank - > Key features include : - ✓ Performance based Pay package. - ✓ Leave fair Allowance equal to one basic salary at the time of his Annual Mandatory Leave. - ✓ Fixed Remuneration Component (All allowances other than Basic & House Rent) - ✓ Variable Remuneration Component (Basic Salary with House Rent Allowance)
+- (b) Information relating to the design and structure of remuneration processes. - ➤ The objectives of the Jamuna Bank's Remuneration Policy are: - ✓ Attracting, developing and retaining the talents - ✓ To be one of the top paying Bank - > Key features include: - ✓ Performance based Pay package. - ✓ Leave fair Allowance equal to one basic salary at the time of his

-- > Salary revision is decided by the Managing Director & CEO with the approval of the Board of Directors based on: - a.
+Annual Mandatory Leave.

+- ✓ Fixed Remuneration Component (All allowances other than Basic & House Rent) - ✓ Variable Remuneration Component (Basic Salary with House Rent Allowance) - ➤ Salaries are confidential between the employees concerned and the Management.
+The salary ranges for the job grades are reviewed from time to time by the management committee and approve by the Board of Directors based on: - a.
 Individual Performance - b.
 Market Movement - c.
 Market affordability - d.
 COLA (Cost of living adjustment) - All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration Committee.
 Remuneration of all employees is based on their job grades.
 And there are no special criteria of remuneration for risk and compliance employees in Jamuna Bank Limited. - (c) Description of the ways in which current and future risks are taken into account in the remuneration process.